 We and our parent companies have a significant amount of debt and may (subject to applicable restrictions in their debt instruments) incur additional debt in the future.
+As of March 31, 2006, our total debt was approximately \$18.7 billion, our member's deficit was approximately \$5.0 billion and the deficiency of earnings to cover fixed charges for the three months ended March 31, 2006 was \$437 million.

-As of March 31, 2006, our parent companies had outstanding approximately \$883 million aggregate principal amount of convertible notes, \$20 million and \$863 million of which matures in 2006 and 2009, respectively, and approximately \$9.9 billion principal amount of high-yield notes outstanding with approximately \$105 million, \$0, \$684 million and \$9.1 billion maturing in 2007, 2008, 2009 and thereafter, respectively.
-Our parent companies will need to raise additional capital and/or receive distributions or payments from us in order to satisfy their debt obligations in 2007 and beyond.
-However, because of their significant indebtedness, our and our parent companies' ability to raise additional capital at reasonable rates or at all is uncertain, and our and our parent companies' ability to make distributions or payments to our and their respective parent companies is subject to availability of funds and restrictions under our applicable debt instruments.
-If we or our parent companies were to engage in a recapitalization or other similar transaction, our noteholders might not receive principal and interest to which they are contractually entitled.
+As of March 31, 2006, Charter had outstanding approximately \$883 million aggregate principal amount of convertible notes, \$20 million and \$863 million of which matures in 2006 and 2009, respectively.
+Charter will need to raise additional capital and/or receive distributions or payments from its subsidiaries in order to satisfy its debt obligations in 2009.
+However, because of its and our significant indebtedness, the ability of Charter and our ability to raise additional capital at reasonable rates or at all is uncertain, and the ability of us and our subsidiaries to make distributions or payments to our and heir respective parent companies is subject to availability of funds and restrictions under our and our subsidiaries' applicable debt instruments.
+If we were to engage in a recapitalization or other similar transaction, our noteholders might not receive principal and interest to which they are contractually entitled.